 The weakness of a single test result is that it’s done at 'one specific moment.
 Does this represent the other 365 days in a year?
 Monitoring training can be a solution.
 Capture potential red flags during training to prevent athletes from severe injury.
 Monitoring should never be a burden to the athlete.
 The wearable has to be comfortable, light, and not time-consuming to start the training.
 Heart rate monitoring has already earned its place as a biometric in the market.
 Via a simple chest strap or wristband, you can obtain the physiological response to training.
 Getting biomechanical data out of 1 sensor is much more challenging, but recently became possible.

-Gait re-training can help a lot of runners
+Gait retraining can help a lot of runners

 You hear a lot; 'I don't get rid of my pain even when I keep doing my exercises.
 We don't always get the expected transfer of motor control training to running technique improvements.
 There is still a gap between the exercises and the specificity of running itself.
 Gait retraining can be a great solution for a lot of recreational and professional runners.
 To learn more about this topic read our blog post "Get successful with gait retraining".

 Gait retraining can lower impact by 20% and reduce running related injuries by 62% (Chan et al. 2017)